-NBA Hall Of Famer Tim Hardaway Sr Blames Kristaps Porzingis For His Son’s Departure From Knicks
+NBA Hall Of Famer Tim Hardaway Sr. Blames Kristaps Porzingis For His Son’s Departure From Knicks

 With Kristaps Porzingis no longer interested in staying with the team, the Knicks decided to trade him, together with Tim Hardaway Jr. and Courtney Lee, to the Dallas Mavericks in exchange for Dennis Smith Jr., Wesley Matthews, DeAndre Jordan, and future draft picks.
 In a recent interview with Marc Berman of the New York Post, NBA Hall of Famer Tim Hardaway Sr. expressed his frustration over the blockbuster trade that forced his son out of the Knicks.

-If Kristaps Porzingis trusted Coach David Fizdale’s program, Tim Hardaway Sr. believes that his son is still a Knick right now.
+If Kristaps Porzingis trusted Coach David Fizdale’s program, Tim Hardaway Sr. believes that his son would still be a Knick right now.

 “I don’t understand that (Porzingis) situation,” Hardaway Sr. said.
 “I don’t know what happened in the (Porzingis) meeting in there.
 The whole thing was just funky.
 It was something there that the vibe wasn’t cool.
 Sometimes that’s the way it is.
 Look at Kawhi Leonard.
 He was in the best situation in San Antonio.
 Everyone thought he was in the best situation in San Antonio and then something happens and the vibe changed.”

-Tim Hardaway Sr. said that his son is very “disappointed” with the deal as he always dreamed of helping the Knicks return to the Eastern Conference Playoffs and win an NBA championship title.
-Despite not having a legitimate NBA superstar on their roster, Tim Hardaway Jr. thinks that he and Kristaps Porzingis are capable of bringing the Knicks back to prominence.
+Tim Hardaway Sr. said that his son is very “disappointed” with the deal, as he always dreamed of helping the Knicks return to the Eastern Conference Playoffs and win an NBA championship.
+Despite not having a legitimate NBA superstar on their roster, Tim Hardaway Jr. thinks that he and Kristaps Porzingis were capable of bringing the Knicks back to prominence.

 Kristaps Porzingis was feeling good after his 1st full practice in 13 months. https://t.co/fsajpg1asG pic.twitter.com/lHsUwRpMIB